-NOW THEREFORE the Commissioner's preliminary decision is as follows:
+NOW THEREFORE the Commissioner's final decision is as follows:

-- 1. The price cap applicable to route groups one through six is increased effective July 24, 2005 or as soon thereafter as practicable, as follows: - (a) by four per cent for the major route group the three routes comprising the Vancouver Island to Lower Mainland routes in group number one, and - (b) by six per cent for the remaining route groups (called the "minor routes" hereafter) numbered two through six. - 2.
+- 1. The price caps applicable to route groups one through six , as determined by the Commission, are increased effective July 25, 2005 or as soon thereafter as practicable, as follows: - (a) by four per cent for the major route group the three routes comprising the Vancouver Island to Lower Mainland routes in group number one, using the price cap that would otherwise be in effect November 1, 2006 for route group one as the base for the calculation of the four per cent increase to the price cap, and - (b) by six per cent for the remaining route groups (called the "minor routes" hereafter) numbered two through six, using the price cap that would otherwise be in effect November 1, 2006 for each of the route groups numbered two through six as the base for the calculation of the six per cent increase to the price caps. - 2.
 The price for fuel charged to BC Ferries operations (the "set price") shall increase by five per cent on July 24, 2005 thereby increasing fuel costs charged to operations by the same percentage for the balance of the current fiscal year and for the two succeeding years.
-This will reduce the projected amount added to the Deferral Account balance for those years by an amount equal to the increase in the fuel operating costs. - 3.
+This adjustment will reduce the amount projected to be added to the Deferral Account balances for those years by an amount equal to the five per cent increase in fuel operating costs. - 3.
 The fuel surcharge to ferry customers shall, as long as it remains in effect, be shown on the fare ticket and the amount collected shall be used to reduce the balances of the Deferral Accounts for the respective route groups. - 4.
+BC Ferries is authorized to charge (or add) interest to the monthly balances in the Deferral Accounts, at the rate of six per cent per annum from the date the fuel surcharge is implemented until March 31, 2008. - 5.
+The Deferral Accounts shall continue to be operated in all other respects in accordance with Order 04-02. - 6.
+The fuel surcharges shall cease no later than March 31, 2008. - 7.
+The price cap increases authorized by this Order are conditional on (a) the fuel surcharges for route group number one being reduced or eliminated as and when the balance in the Deferral Account for route group number one reaches zero, with the adjustment of the fuel surcharges to be to the extent that the reduced fuel surcharges are forecast to maintain the Deferral Account for the route group number one at approximately zero; and, (b) the fuel surcharges for route groups number two through six being reduced or eliminated as and when the aggregate balance in the Deferral Accounts for route groups number two through six reaches zero, with the adjustment of the fuel surcharges to be to the extent that the reduced fuel surcharges are forecast to maintain the aggregate balance in the Deferral Accounts for the route groups number two through six at approximately zero.

-The Deferral Accounts shall continue to be operated in all other respects in accordance with Order 04-02. - 5.
-The fuel surcharge shall be reduced or eliminated as and when the balances in the Deferral Accounts are eliminated and fuel oil prices have declined to a level within the adjusted set price.
-It shall cease no later than March 31 2008.
-The reductions or eliminations of the fuel cost surcharge shall be carried out separately for route group one (the majors) and for all other route groups together. - 6.
-If the Province proposes to make adjustments to the service fees it pays to BC Ferries for operating the minor routes, those adjustments will be taken into account in the final decision made in respect of the Application. - 7.
-The Commissioner acknowledges that BC Ferries intends to undertake a fuel cost hedging program and, without approving a specific level of hedging, agrees that gains or losses from hedging should be credited or charged to the Deferral Accounts. - 8.
-The increase in the route group price caps authorized by this Order shall be excluded from inclusion in the price cap indexes for purposes of calculating future annual statutory increases in the price cap indexes. - 9.
+- 8. The Commissioner acknowledges that BC Ferries intends to undertake a fuel cost hedging program and, without approving a specific level of hedging, agrees that gains or losses from hedging shall be credited or charged to the Deferral Accounts. - 9.
+The increase in the route group price caps authorized by this Order shall be excluded from inclusion in the price cap indexes for purposes of calculating future annual statutory increases in the price cap indexes. - 10.
 The Commissioner encourages BC Ferries to take all reasonable fuel saving measures, including discussing with the Province alterations to the route schedules set out in the Contract.